Signs, growth and admissibility of quasi-characters and the holomorphic modular bootstrap for RCFT: Survey of quasi-characters

 \subsection{Combining quasi-characters}

 The utility of quasi-characters is that they form a convenient basis for constructing admissible characters.
-Each term in the basis solves the same MLDE (but with different parameters), and taking linear combinations of them can potentially generate admissible characters that solve a different -- and more difficult -- MLDE \footnote{Such MLDEs are said to have ``movable poles'' and were recently studied from first principles in \cite{Das:2023qns}.}.
-It has been shown in several examples that admissible characters can be found in this way \cite{Chandra:2018pjq, Das:2023qns} and also that there exist genuine RCFT corresponding to many of these examples \cite{Chandra:2018ezv, Das:2023qns}.
-Here we first explain how these linear combinations are taken and what are the basic properties ($c,h$ and $\ell$) of the result.

-The basic idea is that, since all quasi-characters in a sub-series transform in the same way under SL(2,Z), we can add them to construct more general VVMFs.
-Each quasi-character considered here solves \eref{MMSeq} but, as emphasised above, each term actually solves the equation with a different value of the parameter $\mu$.
+The basic idea is that, since all quasi-characters in a sub-series transform in the same way under $\rm SL(2,\mathbb{Z})$, we can add them to construct more general VVMFs.
+Each quasi-character considered here solves \eref{MMSeq} but, as emphasised above, it does so for a different value of the parameter $\mu$.
 Hence the sum does {\em not} satisfy the same equation.
 Rather, with each successive term in the sum one finds that $\ell$ jumps by 6 units.
 We will show this below.
 In this way we can generate admissible characters with all $\ell=6r$ for any positive integer $r$.
-It was argued in \cite{Chandra:2018pjq} that this procedure generates all admissible VVMFs with these values of $\ell$.
-After proving these statements, we go on to present some examples to illustrate how admissibility is obtained.

 A generic linear combination of quasi-characters in any one of the sub-series with $c=24M+j$ (for fixed $j$) takes the form: \be \chi_i(\tau) =\sum_{M=M_{\rm min}}^{M_{\rm max}} \cN_M\, \chi_i^{[24M+j]}(\tau) \ee where $j$ is given by \eref{jvalell.0}.
 Let us determine the central charge and conformal dimension of the sum.
 We use \eref{exps.0} for the exponents of the quasi-characters.
 Then the structure of the above sum is: \be